Israel strikes Hezbollah as proxy war with Iran expands

 One year ago, the world was riveted by the war between Israel and the Hamas terrorist group based in Gaza.
-It was from Gaza that the attack on Israel flooded into southern Israel, breaking through the barriers, slaughtering thousands and taking over 200 Israelis hostage.
+It was from Gaza that Hamas' terrorists flooded into southern Israel, breaking through the barriers, slaughtering approximately 1200 people and taking over 200 Israelis hostage.

 The Jewish state responded in kind with boots on the ground and targeted military strikes of Hamas outposts.